 Why that company?
 What kind of values do you have that align with the organization’s values?
 What does that look like in your life?
-For me, I resonated with the URBN motto “lead with creativity”.
+For me, I resonated with the URBN motto: “Lead With Creativity.”
 Doing everything I do with compassion and creativity is my north star, so to speak.
 This isn’t just URBN specific, but really for any internship you apply for.
-I worked a bit for the US State Department, as a digital media intern for the Bureau of Educational and Cultural affairs.
-It mattered to me, because as someone from an immigrant background, spreading understanding of other cultures is critical.
-There’s a lot of talented and smart people who apply to every role, but take your thing, and lean into it.
+I worked a bit for the US State Department, as a digital media intern for the Bureau of Educational and Cultural Affairs.
+It mattered to me because as someone from an immigrant background, spreading understanding of other cultures is critical.
+There are a lot of talented and smart people who apply to every role, but take your thing, and lean into it.
 I promise it will pay off, as long as you’re being authentic to what you believe.

 Persistence pays off

-I applied for the URBN twice before I got hired (the third time’s the charm, right?).
+I applied for the URBN twice before I got hired.
+Third time’s a charm, right?
 But really, don’t be discouraged.
 I promise you’re not being annoying by applying to that thing you really want to pursue.
 Had I gotten the internship a year or two before, I’m not sure it would’ve been as impactful for me.
 Honestly, based on where I was in life, I might’ve not even been willing to make the move across the country.
 Timing is everything, so try and try again, but in the pursuit, don’t close yourself off to other opportunities that may come your way.

 Research people in the department or company you’d like to connect with

 You will hear a lot that networking is important.
 This is true, but there’s a lot that goes into this process.
-The goal is to build genuine connections and ask meaningful questions of people that you admire or have the job you eventually want.
+The goal is to build genuine connections and ask meaningful questions of people that you admire or who have the job you eventually want.
 If they are on LinkedIn, send a message!
 A simple one, where you would like to meet for coffee and chat.
-Don’t ask them to help you get an internship off the bat, build a conversation (people can usually tell if you’re talking to them just to get something).
+Don’t ask them to help you get an internship off the bat, build a conversation.
+People can usually tell if you’re talking to them just to get something.